Next CSW Session

 JERA International was contracted by the Commonwealth Office for Women, through the Gender Equality for Women Program that aims to improve gender equality through coordinated whole-of-government advice and support for women’s economic security, safety and status, to develop an Australian NGO Guide to CSW as a tool for Australian NGOs to acquaint themselves with the logistics of attending CSW as well as the strategic importance of the event to women.
 The work was largely supported by a grant from the Australian Government Office for Women, FaHCSIA.

-Download the Guide here or simply click onto the image: Australian NGO Guide to the Commission on the Status of Women
+To view the E-document or Download the Guide on PDF simply click onto the image: Australian NGO Guide to the Commission on the Status of Women

 The impetus for this Guide came from a sector wide desire for stronger engagement around CSW and its processes.